-Dr. Erdos, Medical Director for ERT, is a board-certified emergency physician, and has been active in the development and oversight of Emergency Medical Services (EMS) in the eastern Massachusetts area for the past 20 years.
+Dr. Erdos, Medical Director for ERT, is a board-certified emergency physician, and has been active in the development and oversight of Emergency Medical Services (EMS) in eastern Massachusetts for the past 20 years.
 He has been Medical Director for the North Suburban Emergency Medical Consortium, the Region IV (Metropolitan Boston) EMS Council, and the Northeastern University Paramedic Training Program.

-Our instructors are actively practicing EMT’s and Paramedics, and instructors in other medically-related fields.
+Our instructors are actively practicing RN’s, EMT’s and Paramedics, and instructors in other medically-related fields.
 EMT Instructors are certified by the Massachusetts Department of Public Health, Office of Emergency Medical Services as EMT Instructor/Coordinators.
 For our CPR programs, all instructors are certified by the American Heart Association.
 Our staff includes nationally recognized Instructor Trainers and are certified to teach all levels of both Basic Cardiac Life Support (BLS) and Advanced Cardiac Life Support (ACLS).
 We require a minimum of two years instructional experience, but some have been teaching for thirty-five years!

 They are chosen for their ability to communicate the hands-on skills necessary for CPR and public access defibrillation, as well as their strong interpersonal skills and confidence-building in this critical area of emergency response to a life-threatening situation.
 Our student-to-instructor ratio follows AHA guidelines, encouraging active participation and interaction to insure quality training.